nihalpasham/rustBoot-book/src/arch/images.md

   Sign value:   00
   Timestamp:    unavailable
 ```
-The `.itb` file is our fit-image.
-It does not contain a signature yet i.e. it is not signed.
-You'll notice `sign-value` field is empty.
+This `.itb` file is our fit-image.
+It does not contain a signature yet i.e. it is not signed - notice the `sign-value` field is empty.
 ### Signing fit-images
 rustBoot fit-images are signed with `ecdsa256`.
 The signature includes the kernel, fdt, initrd and rbconfig.